KarolZubinski/About_Me/README.md

 Currently,
 I am a Software Tester with more than 2 years ofexperience and recently associated with a largeinternational marketing agency.
 I have participated inseveral projects ever since.
 I am constantly developingmyself, expanding my knowledge of various aspects oftesting, learning new tools.
-Currently, I am focusing onimproving my knowledge in terms of test automation..
+Currently, I am focusing onimproving my knowledge in terms of test automation.
 In free time I play chess (also participates in tournaments).